carlbeattie2000/fake-user-info/README.md

 /*
 We have two main functions, one which only takes commands and returns a single whole user object, and then another that takes the amount of users you want to generate, then the commands.

+There are currently 6 commands:
+	address - adds a random address the the user object, take's no arguments privateInfo=[num] - adds random private user infomation(deviceConnectionDates, ect) and takes one argument, which is the amount of data, you would like to add to each array inside privateInformation bankAccount - adds a bankAccount along with a bankCard to the user object, take's no arguments. addTransaction=[num] - add a given amount of random transactions to the user object. addFlag=[num] - add a given amount of random accountFlags to the user object. loan - takes no arguments and adds a random loan object, to the user object.
 */
 generators.main.createMultipleUsers( 1, "address", "privateInfo=2", "bankAccount", "addTransaction=2","addFlag=1", "loan");
+// or
+generators.main.createSingleUserObject("address", "privateInfo=2", "bankAccount", "addTransaction=2","addFlag=1", "loan");
 {
   accountID: "6E2EC5E4D7207F53827F27F4",
   accountInfo: {